johnwinans/IceStick-Examples-Verilator/README.md

 # IceStick-Examples

 This project is a simple application for testing the programming of an IceStick on a Linux platform.
-It has been verified on a PI-4B running Rasbian.
+These instructions have been verified on a Raspberry Pi 4B running Raspberry Pi OS on 2020-12-17.

 # Install prerequisites